Darwin's theory of natural selection asks were we created by design or accident?

 But still, as Christians, we do believe that God has created us for a very special purpose, to live in relationship with Him, an invitation open to none of the other creatures on the planet, as far as we know.
 We are special.
 We are loved.

 And unfortunately we also have a very wicked streak in us.
 No question of it, no matter how much we would deny it.
 Who?
 Me?
-Hence the great need for a cross in the affairs of men.
-There was no other good enough to pay the price for our wickedness.
+Hence the great need for a cross in the affairs of mankind.
+There was no other good enough to pay the price for our wrongdoing.

 At this point in time, we are the culmination of God's creative genius.
 Personally, as a Christian, I have no difficulty with Darwin's theory of natural selection.
 Just as the good Lord created Gravity to keep us from falling off the planet, he seems to have used Natural Selection and perhaps even Evolution to create us, and all the other species.
 But they do remain theories, though totally accepted by scientists as fact.